India smartphone shipments forecast down to 170M units in 2021

-New Delhi, May 13 (IANS) The current Covid wave has hit the smartphone players in India and the market is likely to see a decline of nearly 12 million units -- from 182 million to 170 million -- for the year, a new report forecast on Thursday.
+New Delhi: The current Covid wave has hit the smartphone players in India and the market is likely to see a decline of nearly 12 million units -- from 182 million to 170 million -- for the year, a new report forecast on Thursday.

 India's smartphone market will definitely witness a significant dip of more than 30 per cent in the ongoing second quarter (April-June period) and the festive season and pent-up demand are expected to drive the market in Q3 and Q4, according to Counterpoint Research.